dylan-chong/engr201-assignments/Case Study.md

 # Introduction

-Randsomware such as Wannacry, NotPetya, and Locky prevent access to computer files, often by encrypting the files, and demanding a payment to decrypt them.
+Ransomware such as WannaCry, NotPetya, and Locky prevent access to computer files, often by encrypting the files, and demanding a payment to decrypt them.
 They often spread, automatically, affecting a large number of users.

 **TODO used callan feedback**

-Wannacry affected at least 45,000 computers, and was able to prevent work at least 16 hospitals in the United Kingdom this year since medical records could not be accessed [2].
+WannaCry affected at least 45,000 computers, and was able to prevent work at least 16 hospitals in the United Kingdom this year, since medical records could not be accessed [2].
 NotPetya affected hospitals in the United States, postponing at least one surgery, and affecting the Merk drug company's computer network [4].
 Several government agencies in the Ukraine were affected [4].

-This case study will discuss: the existence of the vulnerabilities used by Wannacry, NotPetya and Locky; how they aforementioned randsomware spread; and ways organisations like Wellington Hospital can protect itself against such attacks.
+Wellington Hospital could be one of these affected organisations in the future.

-# Analysis of Recent Randsomware
+This case study will discuss: the existence of the vulnerabilities used by WannaCry, NotPetya and Locky; how the aforementioned ransomware spread; and ways Wellington Hospital can protect itself against such attacks.

-**TODO introduce the section**
+# Analysis of Recent Ransomware

-## Wannacry
+## WannaCry

-Wannacry is an example of some recent ransomware -  it has affected at least 45,000 computers and at least 16 hospitals in the UK alone, since its release earlier this year [1].
+WannaCry is an example of some recent ransomware -  it has affected at least 45,000 computers and at least 16 hospitals in the UK alone, since its release earlier this year [1].

-Wannacry used a vulnerability called called 'EternalBlue', which may have been developed by the NSA [2].
+WannaCry used a vulnerability called called 'EternalBlue', which may have been developed by the NSA [2].
 This vulnerability exists in various versions of windows ranging from Windows XP to Windows Server 2008 R2 - it did not exist on later versions of Windows [5].
-EternalBlue exploits a bug in the Server Message Block (SMB) protocol (a protocol for file sharing and remote Windows services) to install Wannacry on a remote computer \[13]\[14].
+EternalBlue exploits a bug in the Server Message Block (SMB) protocol (a protocol for file sharing and remote Windows services) to install WannaCry on a remote computer \[13]\[14].

-Wannacry may also take advantage of phishing emails (emails that trick the user into installing malicious software) although this has not been confirmed
+WannaCry may also take advantage of phishing emails (emails that trick the user into installing malicious software) although this has not been confirmed
 \[1][17].

-Wellington Hospital will be especially at risk from Wannacry if it uses a vulnerable Windows version, if the staff are not well aware of phishing emails and how to recognise them.
-If Wellington Hospital computers are connected to the Internet, then there is a much higher probability of the network being infected by Wannacry (in comparison to a network that is not connected to the internet).
+Wellington Hospital will be especially at risk from WannaCry if it uses a vulnerable Windows version, if the staff are not well aware of phishing emails and how to recognise them.
+If Wellington Hospital computers are connected to the Internet, then there is a much higher probability of the network being infected by WannaCry (in comparison to a network that is not connected to the internet).

 ## NotPetya

 NotPetya is another example of recent ransomware.
-It not only encrypts files and demands a payment for decryption, but once the payment has been made, decryption is still possible because the required key is discarded [3].
+Like other ransomware, it encrypts files and demands a payment for decryption.
+However, once the payment has been made, decryption is still not possible because the required decryption key is not stored by NotPetya [3].
+This makes NotPetya very dangerous to Wellington Hospital patients, as it will prevent critical operations that require the operation of hospital computers.

 NotPetya exploits bugs in the Windows management tools PSExec and WMI [3] and the previously mentioned EternalBlue [4] and SMB [18] vulnerabilities to